SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

 Scanned for viruses before packing... cassini@burri-web.org

 Changelog:
+V 2.30 - BETA Build 64
+- add - Tab to show all mappings for the current input (Tabbed with XML other Dump items)
+- add - Setting (enabled, disabled -> default) to automatically switch the new tabs - either Input or Dump
+- fix - issue with user activations modes while dumping the mapping list
+- fix - issue with loading a map with gamepad mappings and the gamepad is not connected
+- update - doc SCJMapper_QGuide V2.30beta.pdf
+Changelog:
 V 2.29 - BETA Build 63
 - add - Calibrate gamepad thumb axes (press ABXY buttons all together and wait 2 sec - should zero all 4 axes)